-Homeowners short on cash should avoid depleting their reserves just to buy down the rate, however.
+Homeowners should avoid depleting their reserves just to buy down the rate, however.

 “Only do so if you can spare the cash and plan to be in the loan for a long enough time to reap the benefit of the lower rate,” McBride says.

 While shorter loans, such as a 10-year fixed or 15-year fixed, carry lower rates than longer loans, the tradeoff is much higher payments — and that can be problematic if a job loss occurs.

 “Homeowners shouldn’t stretch and saddle themselves to large payments that limit their flexibility just to save half a percentage point or so,” McBride says.
 “Maintaining financial flexibility is important.”